TheRealAnonymous008/quartz/content/details/psychology/interaction/Persuasion.md

 * **Goosing off the fence** - a tactic wherein we introduce artificial competition in an effort to make the item appear more scarce.

 * It is based on a heuristic that items that are difficult to possess are typically better.
+* *One can influence others by using FOMO -- offer something that is only available for a limited time*

 [^scarcity_1]: This is the essence of FOMO.
 [^scarcity_2]: Hence an argument for why censorship doesn't work -- it only moves the market underground.
 Even the act of censorship can be used to gain power or spread [[Information Hazards]].